ludwigprager/aws-k8s/README.md

 ## 2. create an additional policy
 Create an additional policy to assign the user some minor IAM permissions.
-You can assign it an arbitrary name, e.g. 'kops-additional-policy'.
+Give it an arbitrary name.
 Use the following JSON:
 ~~~
 {
     "Version": "2012-10-17",